betfair-datascientists/betfair-datascientists.github.io/src/modelling/worldCupDatathon.md

 ## Leaderboard (Final)

 Check Back Later

 ---

 ## FAQs

 ### What happens if Italy replaces Iran in the final groups?

-- There will be an additional 6 matches included in the submission file for Group G where Italy replaces Iran
+- There will be an additional 3 matches included in the submission file for Group G where Italy replaces Iran
 - There will be an additional 47 Knockout Stage match-ups where Italy replaces Iran

+### How is Log Loss calculated?

+- Log Loss for each selection is defined as -1 * (R * LN(P) + (1-R) * LN(1-P)) where R is the binary result and P is the submitted probability
+- There will be 3 log loss values for each group stage match and 2 for each knockout match for a total of 280 log loss values

 ### Can I resubmit my submission if I notice an error?